 Summa Linguae Technologies collects and annotates the training and testing data you need to build your AI-powered solutions, including voice assistants, wearables, autonomous vehicles, and much more.

-We offer both in-field and remote data collection options backed by a network of technical engineers, project managers, quality assurance professionals, and annotators.
+We offer both in-field and remote data collection options.
+They’re backed by a network of technical engineers, project managers, quality assurance professionals, and annotators.

 Here are a few resources you can tap into right away: